-Cut chicken into bitesize chunks.
 Get two bowls.
-Fill one with cornflour, and crack two eggs into the other.
+Fill one with cornflour and crack two eggs into the other.
 Whisk eggs.
-Dip chicken in flour, then eggs, then flour.
+Dip a piece of chicken in flour, then egg, then flour.
 Make sure it is coated.
 Do this with all your chicken.

 Heat a large glug of vegetable oil in a wok (enough for the chicken to shallow fry).
 Add your chicken bits in batches.
-Fry until crispy, and then remove from the wok and set aside.
+Fry until crispy.
+Remove from the wok and set aside.

 Get your rice on – cook according to pack instructions.

 Wipe the excess oil out of the wok.
 Add a tablespoon of sesame oil.
 Add a large grated knob of ginger and 2 grated garlic cloves.
 Fry for 30 seconds.

 Add 4 tablespoons of sweet chilli sauce, 4 tablespoons of soy sauce, 3 tablespoons of ketchup and 1 1⁄2 tablespoons of rice wine vinegar.
 Mix everything together.